gcallah/hambone/chaps/chap3.md

 Claude responded, "OK, and what that got to do with me?"

 Winthrop answered, "Well, ain't nobody better than a mother to draw the truth outta her son."

+"True dat."

+"I think what I'm gonna do is make my way over there and see if I can hear what he telling her.
+Then I report back to you."

+"Winnie, I do appreciate you doing that for me, and I won't forget yo' loyalty."

+Winthrop got up and walked down to the bar.
+Left by himself, Claude ordered a double scotch, and sat back down at this table, drinking while staring vacantly at the neon moon of the bar's window lights.

+4.

+Gertie lived in one of the elegant homes at the north end of town, which she had shared with her husband until his recent demise.
+She was sitting on the couch in her living room, watching a romance movie on Netflix while sipping a gin and tonic, when Hampton walked up onto the wraparound porch and knocked on the front door.

+Gertie, flustered at receiving such a late visitor, rose from the couch and peered out through the intricate let it glass window of the front door to see who was there.
+When she recognized her son, she opened the door, and said "Hampton!
+What you doing here at this hour?"

+"Mama, we gotta talk."

+"Well then come in.
+Take a seat."

+She motioned Hampton to take a seat in a leather recliner next to the couch, and sat back down on the couch herself.

+"So what up son?"

+"I wanna know what's wrong with you."

+"Well, you givin' offense to your daddy's memory, for one."

+"Me?
+Mama, you the one hooking up with his brother just two months after he gone."

+"Boy, I thought I taught you some manners when you was growin' up.
+You don't never talk to your mama that way!"

+As they had been talking, Winthrop had crept up onto the porch, and tried to listen at a living room window.
+Finding he could not hear what was being said, he walked across the porch to the dining room, slid open one of the windows, and hoisted himself through it.

+Unfortunately for him, as he did so, his foot collided with a side table placed next to the window, and knocked the silver tea service it had hosted onto the floor, producing a great clatter.

+Hampton jumped up out of his chair, and pulled a handgun out of his waistband, crying, "Mama, we got an intruder!"

+He raced across the entrance hall and, seeing a figure silhouetted in the window of the darkened dining room, fired two shots.

+Winthrop cried out, "Hampton, you done shot me," and collapsed onto the floor.

+Gertie had followed close behind Hampton into the dining room.

+Seeing the body on the floor, she asked, "Hampton, what the hell you done?"

+She turned on the chandelier over the dining room table, and now they could both see who lay on the floor.

+"Hampton, you done shot Winthrop!"

+Hampton said, "What that interferin' old fool doing crawlin' in through yo window?"

+"I don't know, but it don't mean you get to shoot him dead!"